yoanny2023/yoanny2023/README.md

 ### My name is Yoanny, Junior Frontend Developer and Electrical Enginner.
 I love building applications to impact real-life problems.
 - 😄 Pronouns: I / him.
-- 💬 Ask me about React,javacript.
+- 💬 Ask me about React,Javascript.
 - 🌱 I’m currently learning Next.js.
-- ⚡ Fun fact: I like researching about human existence.
+- ⚡ Fun fact: I like researching about Human existence.

 <!--
 **yoanny2023/yoanny2023** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.